 I detest the ugly plumbing pipes under the kitchen sink so I was determined to find a way to hide them as much as I possibly could when I was working on organising the space.
-As part of my new years resolution this year, I also decided to go a bit more chemical and waste free, so I had to focus on creating a storage solution that would now house that change adequately.
+As part of my new years resolution, I also decided to go a bit more chemical and waste free, so I had to focus on creating a storage solution that would now house that change adequately.
 Here’s what I was working with:

 As you can see by the very uneven holes I attempted to drill into the cabinetry, power tools are not my strong point, so I opted for a ‘no build’ option.